bennyfrancis/Celestefall/README.md

-# Celestefall
+# Celestefall - Move and Collide Platformer Engine
 Parent based platformer move and collide engine with moving solids for GameMaker based on Celeste and Towerfall physics.

+Calculate your move distances/speeds how you want and use the included move_x(xspd,collision_event) and move_y(yspd,collision_event) functions to move your solids and actors.
+It's that simple!
+No need for additional collision or movement code, however the system is easily customizable!

+This engine includes:
+- Simple parenting system for easy implementation in your project
+- Many actors simultaneously interacting with many moving solids
+- Custom collision event definition

+Bonus: Solids and actors can be customized to behave how you want!
+The demo project includes an example of a player actor and two different kinds of moving solids as examples.

+Notes:
-(Note: This method currently uses the compatibility mode for collisions found in the Main project settings.)
+- This method currently uses the compatibility mode for collisions found in the Main project settings.)
+- Solids must run their move functions before actors do.
+In other words solids should run their move functions in the Begin Step event. while Actors run their move functions in the Step event.)

-Credit to Maddy Thorson for the concept article which has been adapted to work with GameMaker.
-Please refer to their article for a detailed explanation of how this approach works:
+Credit to Maddy Thorson for sharing the original article which has been adapted to work with GameMaker.
+Please refer to the article for a detailed explanation of how this approach works:

 https://maddythorson.medium.com/celeste-and-towerfall-physics-d24bd2ae0fc5